Special offer

 Professional:

-You are welcome to park anywhere in the parking deck, save for the reserved spots.
-Once inside the building, please check in with Mary at the reception desk.
-She’ll provide you with your security badge.
+If you are driving in, you are welcome to park anywhere in the car park, except for the reserved spots.
+Once inside the building, please check in with Leslie at the reception desk to receive your security badge.
 I’ll greet you in the lobby.

 Here is your first-day schedule: